This page is a companion piece to the Life Log Collection.

 Relationships & people

-The relational arc of a life – who came into it, who stayed, who changed you.
+The relational arc of a life – who came into it, who left, who stayed, who changed you.
 What to note:- When and how you met someone significant

 - Moments that deepened or changed a relationship